dib-lab/2022-paper-branchwater-software/manuscript.md

 March 2022, with the largest category annotated as human-associated microbiomes (Table @tbl:sra-types).
 The size of all sketches together is 7.5 TB, containing approximately 375 billion hashes per k-mer size, representing 375 trillion k-mers <!-- from ZZZ PB of original files CTB -->.
+There are 2.20 billion distinct hashes in this collection, representing approximately 2.20 trillion distinct k-mers.

+The
-The average sketch file size is 9.7 MB, and the median file size is 570kb.
+average sketch file size is 9.7 MB, and the median file size is 570kb.
 The largest 10,000 data sets comprise 30% of the total sketch sizes.

 <!-- NTP question: how big is largest sketch?
 XXX -->

 | "Scientific Name" provided by submitter | distinct data sets |